Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Yad Vashem

 A bonus stop on this tour was the Yad Vashem Holocaust Museum.
 Photos are not allowed inside of Yad Vashem.
 We spent about two hours at the museum, which solemnly displays the horrors that the Jews suffered during the Holocaust.
-I highly recommend a visit to Yad Vashem.
+I highly recommend a visit to Yad Vashem as part of any thoughtful Israel travel guide.

 Yad Vashem Holocaust Museum - Jerusalem